 Our findings established the link between visual aesthetics, perceived usefulness, non-economic satisfaction and learning performance.
-In particular, the bootstrap re-sampling procedure (500 sub-samples) was used to generate the standard errors and the t-values.
-Firstly, the research model appears to have an appropriate predictive power for endogenous constructs to exceed the required amount of .10 -R-square values.
-Secondly, the data fully supported the model and all hypotheses are supported on the basis of empirical data.
-As indicated in the main effects model, expressive aesthetics have a significant impact on perceived usefulness, with path coefficients of .299 (t=3.284, p<.001).
-Likewise, classical aesthetics have a significant effect on non-economic satisfaction, with path coefficients of .192 (t=2.335, p<.01).
-Perceived usefulness also has a significant effect on satisfaction (β =.606; t=7.726, p<.001).
-Furthermore, non-economic satisfaction shows a relevant impact on learning performance (β =.644; t=9.678, p<.001).
-See Fig.2.
+In particular, the bootstrap re-sampling procedure (500 sub-samples) was used to generate the standard errors and t-values.
+Firstly, the research model appeared to have an appropriate predictive power for endogenous constructs in excess of the required.10 -R-square values.
+Secondly, the data fully supported the model, and all hypotheses were supported on the basis of the empirical data.
+As indicated in the main effects model, expressive aesthetics had a significant impact on perceived usefulness, with path coefficients of .299 (t=3.284, p<.001).
+Likewise, classical aesthetics had a significant effect on non-economic satisfaction, with path coefficients of .192 (t=2.335, p<.01).
+Perceived usefulness also had a significant effect on satisfaction (β =.606; t=7.726, p<.001).
+Furthermore, non-economic satisfaction showed a relevant impact on learning performance (β =.644; t=9.678, p<.001).
+See Figure 2.